dhaine/2014-11-06-fmv/novice/r/index.md

 so that you can share you work with them easily, and to use that language *well*.

+Note that due to limited time, we will likely only cover the first three lessons during the workshop.

 <div class="toc" markdown="1">

 1. [Analyzing Patient Data](01-starting-with-data.html)